 In my opinion, FMV games are best played by dying a lot and in some cases with an infinite amount of lives.

 So here it is then, TAITO’s 1985 hit classic – TIME GAL – arcade game ported to the CD32 in 2017.

-The game boosts a very powerful CDXL/FMV player , actually i am not sure how much effort or time was put into this one but one thing is certain and that is that i have never seen such good playback on the CD32 in this resolution before.
-I might be wrong here ofcourse.
+The game boasts a very powerful CDXL/FMV player, actually, i am not sure how much effort or time was put into this one but one thing is certain and that is that i have never seen such good playback on the CD32 in this resolution before.
+I might be wrong here of course.

 The gameplay is as mentioned earlier, very simplistic and is mainly just making sure of hitting the button that pops up on screen before the time runs out.
 The events are very brief and easy to miss, if you miss them then you die.

-at first i kept on gawking at the awesome video and forgot to press the buttons all the bloddy time and i am pretty sure most others will do the same quite a bit before getting used to this type of gameplay.
+at first, i kept on gawking at the awesome video and forgot to press the buttons all the bloody time and i am pretty sure most others will do the same quite a bit before getting used to this type of gameplay.

-The style of the game is just brilliant and i it is a shame that this game never came out before now, this thing would have sold quite a few CD32’s back in the day for sure.
+The style of the game is just brilliant and i it is a shame that this game never came out before now, this thing would have sold quite a few CD32’s in 1994-95 for certain.

 If there was one thing that the Amiga had very little of then it had to be Manga/Anime games, and yes FMV games may not have the best reputation ever but titles like this would have made the Amiga more popular for sure.